kvasios/object-frame-impedance/README.md

 **My actual contribution:**
 - Full mathematical analysis of the control framework (went a bit overboard honestly - the thesis is heavy on math)
 - Complete Forward Kinematics analysis with DH parameter determination for the 4-finger hand
-- Full dynamics equations of the fingers derived from scratch
+- Full dynamics equations of the fingers derived symbolically using the [Robotica](http://www.obreschkow.de/Robotica/) package for Mathematica (Euler-Lagrange formulation)
 - Gravity compensation term computed symbolically in Mathematica (yes, the whole thing)
 - Mathematical justification for why the proposed stiffness parameters make sense
 - Enhanced damping control law (integrated from another paper)